markjivko/kronup-php/docs/Api/TeamsApi.md

 ## `assign()`

-> Assign to team

-Assign a user to a team
+> Teams Assign a user to a team

 {: .new-title }
 > #️⃣ Execute example in terminal